Flurrywinde/dzvol/README.md

 Example: `dzvol -i "^fn(Noto Color Emoji:size=16)👻"`

-### Icon changes according to the volume: 📢 🔊 🔉 🔈🔇
+### Icon changes according to the volume

-Example: `dzvol -a -i "^fn(Noto Color Emoji:size=16)👻"`
+Example: `dzvol -a`

+Depending on the volume level (or if muted), the icon will be one of the following: 📢 🔊 🔉 🔈 🔇

-The icon will begin as the ghost, but if the volume is changed, it will become one of the speakers.
+Can be combined with -i, and if so, dzvol will begin with the icon specified by -i but change if the volume is changed.

 TODO: Since the icons can be different widths now, the volume bar might start at a different place.
 (Color emojis are a bit larger than regular characters, so the space around them is already a little off.
 How to fix?)